-5. Accounting policies
+6. Accounting policies

 All the significant accounting policies of the Fund are adequately described in the financial report and the notes attached thereto.
-These policies are consistent with the policies adopted last year.
+These policies are consistent with the policies adopted last year by the trustee in accordance with legislative requirements and the fund's trust deed.

-6. Fund books and records
+7. Fund books and records